 Posting the Dead

-Chicago Old Central Post Office
+Chicago Old Main Post Office

-Chicago Old Central Post Office
+Chicago Old Main Post Office

 Once the major processing and storage center for interstate commerce and communication, John Ronan wants to return the building to its former function, though this time to process and store something of a different sort: dead bodies — by the millions.
 And he sees them “floating up the Chicago River, driving down the Eisenhower, riding in on the rails.”

-It's worth mentioning that Union Station and the Greyhound Station are a block away, and the Blue line, which connects directly to O'Hare International Airport, is even closer.
+It's worth mentioning that Union Station and the Greyhound Station are a block away, and the Blue rail line, which connects directly to O'Hare International Airport, is even closer.
 In fact, it sits on top of rails, an expressway, and a subway.
 It could not have been better sited.
 The singularity of a spectral vortex.
 An axis mundi.

-Chicago Old Central Post Office
+Chicago Old Main Post Office

 There are a lot things we like about the project.
 Actually, we like everything about it.
 Obviously at the top of the list are its location and its fidelity to the existing façade and superstructure.